-Protected Characteristic Specific Characteristics Positive Impact - it could benefit an equality group Good Practice/ Promotes Equality or improved relations Negative Impact - it could disadvantage an equality group Reason for Change in Policy or Policy Development SEX/ GENDER Women The creation of new facilities will have a N/A Construction and waste services are by their nature N/A Men positive impact on all users of the GRREC, including protected characteristic groups.
-N/A particularly open to strong public reaction.
-There is a N/A Transgender N/A potential that operations may temporarily cause a negative impact to all protected characteristic groups.
-N/A RACE White The creation of new N/A N/A on the breakdown below each of these headings, as per census, is available here.
-For example Asian includes Chinese, Pakistani and Indian Mixed or Multiple Ethnic Groups facilities will have a positive impact on all users of the GRREC, including protected characteristic groups.
-N/A Construction works may temporarily alter building layout which could negatively affect non-English speaking users.
-Effective communications and signage is to be used to mitigate such issues.
-N/A Asian N/A N/A African N/A N/A Caribbean or Black N/A N/A Other Ethnic Group N/A N/A
+Protected Characteristic Specific Characteristics Positive Impact - it could benefit an equality group Good Practice/ Promotes Equality or improved relations Negative Impact - it could disadvantage an equality group Reason for Change in Policy or Policy Development SEX/ GENDER Women The creation of new facilities will have a N/A Construction and waste services are by their nature N/A Men positive impact on all users of the GRREC, N/A particularly open to strong public reaction.
+There is a N/A Transgender including protected characteristic groups.
+N/A potential that operations may temporarily cause a negative impact to all protected characteristic groups.
+N/A RACE White The creation of new N/A N/A Further information on the breakdown below each of these headings, as per census, is available here.
+For example Asian includes Chinese, Pakistani and Indian etc Mixed or Multiple Ethnic Groups Asian African Caribbean or Black Other Ethnic Group Mixed or Multiple facilities will have a positive impact on all users of the GRREC, including protected N/A Construction works may temporarily alter building layout which could negatively affect non- N/A N/A N/A - characteristic groups.
+N/A English speaking users.
+Effective communications and signage is to be used to N/A N/A N/A Other Ethnic Group N/A mitigate such issues.
+N/A